 Something that freezes easily, like lasagna, can be defrosted when needed.
 Don’t overlook practical gifts.
 They can go a long way toward easing the concerns of day-to-day life.

 If you’re not able to cook a big meal, something smaller also works!
-Picking up their favorite treat and writing a condolence note could mean the world to them.
+Picking up their favorite treat or a sympathy gift basket with fancy meats and cheese and writing a condolence note could mean the world to them.
 Whether you go grocery shopping or drop by the bakery, it's a sweet idea.

 Donate to a charity in their name